venicegeo/bf-docs/readme.md

 [![screenshot](images/0008_view_job_on_map.png)](images/0008_view_job_on_map.png)

-### 3. Shoreline detections will render for any successful job
+### 3. Shoreline Detections will Render for any Successful Job

 > __Note:__ If you select a job that is currently running, shoreline detections automatically appear once it successfully completes.
 If this does not happen, please notify the Beachfront team for technical support.

 [![screenshot](images/0009_selected_job_frame.png)](images/0009_selected_job_frame.png)

-### 4. Click on the job's list item row to view more details
+### 4. Click on the Job's List Item Row to View More Details

 To view extra information about a particular job, expand the job's row in the ___Jobs___ menu:

 [![screenshot](images/0010_job_details.png)](images/0010_job_details.png)

-### 5. Click "Download" button to download detections as GeoJSON
+### 5. Click "Download" Button to Download Detections as GeoJSON

 The GeoJSON file will have the same name as the job, e.g., `20170103_162024_1737916_RapidEye-1.geojson`: